schafer14/bal/README.md

 Banner's Authoring Language, or bal, is a (informal) specification for a language that emphesises a better writing experience.
-Everyone has different writing tools and techniques; this is a tool for people comfortable writing in a text editor who want to maximise the flexibility of the rendering languages.
+Everyone has different writing tools and techniques; this is a tool for people comfortable writing in a text editor and want an authoring languages with maximum flexibility and rendering options.
 To accomplish this BAL focuses on three goals.

 **The Goals of bal:**